RiyaBora20/time_series_anamoly_detection/README.md

 That is a fantastic set of results to present for your interview.
 You have moved from a model that was essentially "silent" (10% recall) to a highly effective early-warning system (81% recall) while maintaining an impressive **0.91 precision**.

-Here is a structured analysis of your results, formatted as a "Discussion of Results" section for your final report or README.

 ---

 ##  Analysis of Results